rdwrome/261sp24/05Functions/Power.md

 # Homework - Functions

-1. Read Chapter 10 "Lists" in "Think Python"

-2. Write a program that prints out a graph of `y = x^2` (^2 means power of 2) horizontally.
+Write a program that prints out a graph of `y = x^2` (^2 means power of 2) horizontally.
 The print out of the graph should look like the following:

 ```
 ****************************************************************